Currently Accepting Applications

-Course requirements for the academic year include three terms of the General Studies Seminar, two terms of photographic history, two terms of black-and-white or color printing, and two terms of digital imaging techniques, as well as instruction in lighting and large-format photography.
-Students select additional 10-week courses and weekend workshops each term.
-These creative and technical offerings allow students to shape a sequence of instruction that will strengthen their skills and vision.
-The program also offers students the opportunity to participate in an internship with a photographer, agency, or magazine.
+Course requirements for the academic year include three terms of the General Studies Seminar, two terms of photographic history, at least two terms of black-and-white or color printing, and at least two terms of digital imaging techniques, as well as instruction in lighting and large-format photography.
+Students select additional five- and 10-week courses and weekend workshops each term: these offerings allow students to shape an individualized sequence of instruction.
+Technical classes are assigned according to ability levels whenever possible.
+The General Studies Program also offers students the opportunity to participate in an internship with a photographer, agency, or magazine.

-Recent GS faculty include Bill Armstrong, Nelson Bakerman, Michele Beck, Robert Blake, Corinne May Botz, Jean-Christian Bourcart, E. J. Camp, Clinton Cargill, Elinor Carucci, Jean Marie Casbarian, Shauna Church, Pradeep Dalal, Deirdre Donohue, Mark Alice Durant, Jill Enfield, Stephen Ferry, Allen Frame, Frank Franca, Susan kae Grant, Lori Grinker, Per Gylfe, Susan Jahoda, Sean Justice, Jesal Kapadia, Stephen Korns, Bobbi Lane, Joshua Lutz, Jay Manis, Robert Marshall, Abraham McNally, Darin Mickey, Carlos Motta, Suzanne Opton, Barron Rachman, Andreas Rentsch, Tricia Rosenkilde, Mark Roussel, Abigail Simon, Claudia Sohrens, Bradley Dever Treadaway, Gerard Vezzuso, Martín Weber, Bernard Yenelouis, Brian Young.
+Recent GS faculty include Bill Armstrong, Robert Blake, Corinne May Botz, Jean-Christian Bourcart, Clinton Cargill, Elinor Carucci, Jean Marie Casbarian, Pradeep Dalal, Deirdre Donohue, Mark Alice Durant, Allen Frame, Frank Franca, Susan kae Grant, Per Gylfe, Susan Jahoda, Sean Justice, Joshua Lutz, Jay Manis, Robert Marshall, Abraham McNally, Darin Mickey, Carlos Motta, Suzanne Opton, Barron Rachman, Andreas Rentsch, Tricia Rosenkilde, Claudia Sohrens, Bradley Dever Treadaway, Bernard Yenelouis, and Brian Young.